motorcycle 101 guides

 4.2 Louisiana Motorcycle Endorsement

-You can begin applying for your Louisiana motorcycle endorsement upon reaching at least the age of 17 and having held onto the Louisiana motorcycle instruction permit for the required period of time.
+You can apply for your Louisiana motorcycle endorsement upon reaching the age of 17 and have held onto the Louisiana motorcycle instruction permit for the required amount of time.
+Pay a fee of $12 to finish having the endorsement added to your current Louisiana driver’s license.

 4.3 Louisiana Motorcycle License Test